Prolixium/lifeforms/README.md

 ## OS Support

 It's tested on Linux and macOS.
-It might work with other Unix-based operating systems and might work under WSL.
+It might work with other Unix-based operating systems and might work under WSL, but probably not.

 ## Requirements